zopefoundation/ZODB/doc/guide/transactions-and-threading.rst

    >>> exec(src)

-This opens a connection, assignes it it's own context manager, and executes the nested code in a transaction.
+This opens a connection, assignes it its own context manager, and executes the nested code in a transaction.
 We used ``as conn2`` to get the connection.
-The transaction boundaries are defined ``with`` statement.
+The transaction boundaries are defined by the ``with`` statement.

 Getting a connection's transaction manager
 ------------------------------------------